biarca-gangadhar/murano-apps/Docker/Kubernetes/KubernetesCluster/HybridCloudAutoScale.rst

 OpenStack Murano Kubernetes - Auto Scaling Compute Infrastructure in Hybrid Cloud
 =================================================================================

 This document walks the reader on how to use the optional ability in a OpenStack based Murano Kubernetes deployment, to auto scale nodes in Kubernetes cluster, based on CPU usage policy across nodes in Hybrid Cloud environment.

 Users can define optimal cluster wide CPU usage (high/low) watermarks in the UI presented during deployment of the Kubernetes Application from Murano catalog.
 Crossing these watermarks trigger Auto Scale process.

 If Hybrid Auto scaling support is enabled, a service running on the Kubernetes master node, can spin up or down nodes to either it.s own private OpenStack or a connected public cloud service (such as Google Cloud)  and provision the new nodes to become part of the Kubernetes cluster.
 Thus, extending the reach of private OpenStack Kubernetes cluster elastically to a public cloud service.

 Overview of Auto Scaling Nodes
 ------------------------------

 Once the Kubernetes cluster is deployed and is up & running, every k8s node is monitored by a built-in cAdvisor service. cAdvisor auto-discovers all containers in the machine and collects CPU, memory, filesystem, and network usage statistics.

-A custom service named .autoscale. runs on the master node.
+A custom service named "autoscale" runs on the master node.
 This service helps to: collect the CPU usage of every k8s node using cAdvisor and analyse it periodically.
-The .autoscale. service scales up a node when cluster nodes CPU usage exceeds the user defined upper threshold watermark.
+The "autoscale" service scales up a node when cluster nodes CPU usage exceeds the user defined upper threshold watermark.
 Similarly, a node is scaled down when cluster nodes CPU usage is less than the defined lower threshold.

 How to install autoscaling on Kubernetes